Pratikkumar24/MyBotAi/README.md

     - pip install pipwin
     - pipwin install pyaudio

-The modules which need to be installed are in module.sh
+The modules which need to be installed are in modules.txt